scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

 The optional forth field in the dynamic templates (**cmdId** in the `example above <#creating-custom-dynamic-templates>`_) is an identifier to assign a given value during a launch through the command line.
+Notice that the wizard reminds this identifier in brackets.

 For instance, the following command